Spuddy10345/whisper-raycast-extension/README.md

         * Double check your endpoint.
 Only include the base URL in the endpoint e.g.:
             *   **Ollama:** http://localhost:11434
             *   **External API:** https://api.anthropic.com
-    *   If using Raycast AI make sure that you have payed for Raycast Pro
+    *   If using Raycast AI make sure that you have paid for Raycast Pro

 ## 🙏 Contributing